the-rectifier/writeups/CCSC_2022/Forensics/Fakedoor/writeup.md

 }
 ```

-A simple loop that calculates some characters and prints them to null.
+A simple loop that calculates some characters and prints them to `/dev/null`.
 Instead of reversing it let's just debug it and check the contents of `b` just before the call to `puts`.

 ![](assets/writeup/2022-05-17-19-37-07-image.png)